randolf-scholz/assorted-hooks/README.md

 - `--ignore-comments`: Ignore urls that point to comments in issues rather than the issue itself. (default: `True`)

+Note: Currently this hook is rather slow because the queries are not running asynchronously.

 ## AST-based Hooks

 ### `python-direct-imports`